-Framing is now complete, as is some of the electrical wiring.
+Framing is now almost complete, as is some of the electrical wiring.
 We expect to start drywall hanging this week.
 We have received two generous donations recently - $200 from Steffen Demos and $1,000 from Ralph Sargent.
 These should be enough to pay for the materials to complete the room.

 We still need to buy materials for the oven (probably around $2,500), purchased whatever guns, cathodes, heaters and getters we can find, and possibly ship some equipment and supplies from RACS in France, which has shut down.

 You can help by making a donation to the rebuilding project here.